 Step 4: Deposit initial share capital in the National Bank

-In Argentina, you must make a deposit of 25% of the initial capital to the Bank of the Argentine Nation in order to complete the process of starting a business.
+In Argentina, you must make a deposit of 25% of the initial capital to the Bank of the Argentine Nation.
 Once the company’s bylaws have been successfully registered, you will be able to withdraw that money again.

 Step 5: Make a public announcement of your company incorporation in Argentina

-You will have to announce the creation of your company through a national publication in the Official Gazette including specific information, such as the date on which the instrument of constitution was signed, the registered office, and the Social Capital, among others.
+Next, you must announce the creation of your company through a national publication in the Official Gazette.
+This must include the date you signed the constitution, the registered office, and the Social Capital.
 This publication must be undertaken by a registered lawyer in Argentina.

 Step 6: Pay the incorporation fee

-With these steps complete, you will have to pay a fee for submitting all of the necessary documents to carry out the process of incorporation through the website of the Ministry of Justice and Human Rights.
+With these steps complete, you must pay to submit documents to the Ministry of Justice and Human Rights site.

 Step 7: Register the company books

 Register the company’s accounting books (balance, journal, and inventory).
 You must also submit any other books with minute notes on the meeting, board, deposit of shares, and record of actions.

 Step 8: Obtain a Unique Tax Identification Code (CUIT)